New Podcast, Don’t Talk to Strangers, is up.

 2016 also saw the premier of his play, Occupation: Dad, as part of the 21st Annual Seabury Quinn, Jr. Playwrights Festival.

-He is currently an Instructor at Ohio University and at Southern New Hampshire University and lives in Athens, Ohio, with his beautiful wife, Angie — who is way out of his league — and their beautiful boy, Booker — who is Tyler’s intellectual equal.
+He is currently an Instructor at Ohio University and at Southern New Hampshire University and lives in Cleveland, Ohio, with his beautiful wife, Angie — who is way out of his league — and their beautiful kids — who are both Tyler’s intellectual equals.